YangSeungWon/AmongUsHelper/README.md

 ## Commands
 * **!help**
 Print available commands.
-* **!init**
-The voice channel which message sender is joining becomes the target of this bot.
 * **!config N**
 Set conversation time(which includes voting time) to N seconds. default is 135sec.
 * **!status**